CONSTRUCTION CONTRACTS BIDDING AND AWARDS

 The personal representative shall pay any professional engineer, architect, landscape architect or land surveyor the amount due within 30 days following the receipt of an invoice prepared and submitted in accordance with the contract terms.
 In addition to the payment due, the contracting agency shall pay interest at the rate of one and one‑half percent per month, calculated from the expiration of the 30‑day period until fully paid.

 In accordance with law, the district's personal representative may retain a portion of the payment to a contractor, not to exceed five percent of the value of the contract or subcontract, until after the entire project has been completed.
-If the contractor is not required by law to obtain a bond because the cost of the project is not estimated to exceed $50,000, the district's personal representative will retain an amount equal to ten percent of the value of the contract or subcontract.
+If the contractor is not required by law to obtain a bond because the cost of the project is not estimated to exceed $50,000, the district's personal representative may retain an amount not to exceed ten percent of the value of the contract or subcontract.

 When applicable, the architect or construction manager shall approve all payment requests prior to submission to the Board of Education for payment.
 The superintendent or designee will examine all work performed on projects where no architects or construction managers are used.